hhblaze/Biser/README.md

 or +8KB to the final compiled length, when embedded as a source code.
 - Has custom encoding possibilities of any complexity.
 - Different encoding/decoding scenarios for one object are supported.
 - Thread safe.
-No need to "warm up" serializing/encoding entites.
+No need to "warm up" serializing/encoding entities.
 - Managed code without external references.

 Integrated part of [DBreeze database](https://github.com/hhblaze/DBreeze), used in [Raft.NET](https://github.com/hhblaze/Raft.Net)